Error When Using Multiple Tasks with the NI-9361

 Solution

 The NI-9361 only supports a single task, so all the counter channels need to be on the same task.
-This can be done in NI MAX or in LabVIEW.
+This can be done in NI MAX, LabVIEW or any other programming language that supports NI-DAQmx.

 NI MAX: